lsst-it/ittn-035/index.rst

 =================
 - Apps (aka add-ons or plugins) used by stakeholders not suppored in the cloud
 - Meta-Data stored in the database related to disabled, obsolete yet enabled, or removed apps
-- Existing Project Specific Workflows
+- Existing Jira per Project Specific Workflows
 - Altering or Creating Projects, Dashboards, Data fields, Permissions
 - User Directory Services available with cloud version
 - License Model and Estimated Upfront and Recurring Costs